 Yesterday, I completed the inaugural Encinitas half marathon.
-The beautiful 13.1 mile course parallels the Pacific Ocean and was mostly flat with a few long inclines and two short, steep hills.
-Over 5,000 high spirited runners came from all over to challenge themselves to finish.
+This pretty 13.1 mile course along the ocean had one long incline and two short, steep hills.
+Over 5,000 high spirited runners participated in this Sunday morning race.
 The energy was palpable.

 I used to think that only “real athletes” ran these races, but now everyone participates so there is no need to be intimidated.
-There runners in their 80’s, mom’s with strollers, men and women of all ages and skill levels.
+You see runners in their 80’s, mom’s with strollers, and people of all ages, body types and skill levels.

 5 Exciting Benefits of Running a Half Marathon

-- Pushing ourselves helps us grow.
-It is so easy to stay in our comfort zone.
-Play it safe.
-Go about our business just trying to get through each day trauma-free.
-But it is easy to become too complacent.
-Running a half marathon is a great way to break-up your routine and challenge yourself.
-It feels fantastic.
-I was so proud of myself the days I ran in the rain.
+- Challenging ourselves helps us grow.
+It is easy to stay in our comfort zone and play it safe.
+We can coast through each day trying to avoid trauma and disappointment.
+We can even become complacent.
+Signing up for a half marathon is a great way to shake up your routine and do something hard.
+I was proud of myself the days I ran in the rain.

 - Running builds confidence.
-Running a half marathon requires discipline, commitment and perseverance.
-Traits that build confidence.
-According to an article in The Clymb, “Every time a run is completed, whether it’s a training run or a race, there is a feeling of accomplishment awarded to the runner.”
-This is a gift you give to yourself and it changes you.
-I had a few challenges during my training and seeing how I dealt with them boosted my bravery and resourcefulness.
-I love this blog entry written by Samantha G. in the Daily Mile (click here).
+Running a half marathon requires discipline, commitment and perseverance which are traits that build confidence!!
+According to The Clymb, “Every time a run is completed, whether it’s a training run or a race, there is a feeling of accomplishment awarded to the runner.”
+This is a gift you give to yourself.
+Dealing with challenges during my training boosted my courage and resourcefulness.